petro-kushchak/homebridge-homepod-radio/README.md

 ### 4. Speaker accessory controls

 With iOS 15 Homekit does not support `volume control` and `start/stop` for speaker accessory (at least for speakers exposed by Homebridge).
 So I'd suggest to enable switch accessory for each radio.

-## TODO list

-1. Switch accessory for audio file playback (with loop support)
-2. Play audio file on HomePod with provided url
-3. Radio streaming to multiple HomePods